smeekes/bootUR/README.md

 all series simultaneously, resampling-based bootstrap methods `"MBB"` and `"SB"` cannot be used directly in case of unbalanced panels.
-If they are used anyway, the function will revert to splitting the bootstrap up and perfoming it individually per time series.
+If they are used anyway, the function will revert to splitting the bootstrap up and performing it individually per time series.
 In this case a warning is given to alert the user.
 The other options are the same as for `paneltest`.

 ``` r